“Sitting is the New Smoking”

 Try these stretches three times a week, preferably in the evening or before bed.
 Ensure you aren’t stretching cold muscles, a 3-5 minute warm-up is essential to improve blood flow and get the most out of the exercises.
 This can be walking or jogging on the spot.

 Lie face down, with your arms either side of your chest like the bottom position of a press-up.
 Push yourself up, arching your back and keeping your knees on the floor.
 Hold for 30-45 seconds.

 Stretch 2 – Hip Flexors

-Assume the ‘proposal’ single leg kneeling position.
+Assume a single leg kneeling position.
 Tense your glutes (bum muscles) first before leaning forward into the stretch.
 If you have your right leg forward you will feel the stretch in the front of your left thigh.
-Hold for 30-45 seconds, then switch.
+Hold for 45-60 seconds, then switch.
 If you want to intensify the stretch, lift up the arm that’s opposite to the front leg.

 Stretch 3 – Figure 4 stretch

 Another issue is the glutes, which tend not to activate while seated and weak glutes are a very common problem.
-Rather than repeat what’s already out there, you can strengthen the glutes with exercises found here.
+Strengthen the glutes with exercises found here.